Select language : EN | 中文

 What Causes Cervical Cancer?

-Dr Quek is an experienced gynaecologist of over 20 years with a specialized interest in the prevention and treatment of cervical cancer.
+Dr Quek is an experienced gynaecologist of over 20 years with a specialised interest in the prevention and treatment of cervical cancer.

-To that end, he serves on the board of the International Federation of Colposcopy & Cervical Pathology, and his extensive research and humanitarian work centre around HPV and cervical cancer as well.
+He received his medical training in Dublin, Ireland and worked in London for several years, including three years as a research fellow.
+Today, Dr Quek serves on the board of the International Federation of Colposcopy & Cervical Pathology; and has devoted much of his research and humanitarian work around HPV and cervical cancer as well.

 Top